 The main prognostic factor in SBP in cirrhotic patients is renal dysfunction.
 One study reported that the mortality rate among patients with renal dysfunction was 67%, compared with only 11% of patients who maintained normal renal function.

 Various scoring systems have been used to predict the prognosis of peritonitis, most of which rely on systemic signs of the patient and the degree, if any, of organ failure.
-One of the most commonly used is the Acute Physiology and Chronic Health Evaluation II (APACHE II) scoring system.
+One of the most commonly used has been the Acute Physiology and Chronic Health Evaluation II (APACHE II) scoring system.
+A review concluded that no one scoring system behaved perfectly, and a combination of systems was likely to yield the most accurate results.

 One study found that the prognosis in secondary peritonitis was more related to the organisms present in peritoneal fluid than to the cause of the peritonitis.
 Thus, whereas there was no difference in the incidence of shock and outcome between patients with postoperative peritonitis and those with community-acquired peritonitis, enterococci and yeast in the peritoneal fluid were associated with worse outcome.
 Biliary origin of peritonitis was an independent risk factor for mortality.